Paul-Cheeseman/Angular-PhotoProj/README.md

 ## Overview
 This is a basic website created using the Angular framework, it has a user made photo carousel and a validated contacted form.

-The reason for this site is to implement a duplicate site to the stream one project site but using angular to deliver it.
+The reason for this site is to implement a duplicate site to the stream one project (a basic website created from HTML, CSS, Bootstrap and JavaScript which can be viewed at https://paul-cheeseman.github.io/Stream1-Project/index.html) but using angular to deliver it.
 The idea was to give me experience of using Angular and also to illustrate to myself the basic concepts of an Model-View-Controller (or MVVC strictly speaking for Angular) approach.

 ## Features